 Normalization of Scans

 Due to differences in how many ions are captured in the trap and the limited dynamic range of the detector, the observed peak intensities for the same analyte vary between scans (see Figure 6A and B for example).
 Using the median peak differences between scans, it is possible to normalize the peak intensities across scans.
 However, there are two issues with these peak intensities across scans: (i) some peak intensities correlate with the scan number (i.e. scan acquisition order); and (ii) some peak differences between scans are correlated with intensity.
-The solution to i is to do a two pass normalization.
+The solution to i is to do a two-pass normalization.
 After the first pass, the peaks whose intensity is correlated with scan order are detected.
 In the second pass, the correlated peaks are removed, and normalization is carried out again.
 Figure 7A contains an example peak whose intensity across scans is correlated with scan number.
 The solution to ii (peak differences correlated with intensity) is to only use the most intense peaks, as shown in Figure 7B.
 The highlighted peaks in Figure 7B are those with an intensity greater than 0.7 of the maximum intensity observed in that scan, and at least visually, their differences are not correlated with intensity.
 If all peaks are used for normalization, a very different set of normalization factors will be generated than by using only the most intense peaks, as shown in Figure 8A and B. Though the two-pass normalization (doublenorm) and single-pass normalization using the most intense peaks (singlenorm_int) generate very similar normalization factors (Figure 8B and C), removing the scan-correlated peaks does change some of the normalization factors.